COVID-19 and Hypertension

-A peer-reviewed, double blind, placebo-controlled clinical study published in the International Journal of Hypertension, shows bioactive marine peptides from hydrolyzed shrimp shells (Pandalus Borealis) have a statistically significant effect on blood pressure health, are effective for 89% of adults in eight weeks or less, have an ACE-inhibiting action, and have no significant side effects.
+A peer-reviewed, double blind, placebo-controlled clinical study published in the International Journal of Hypertension, shows bioactive marine peptides from hydrolyzed shrimp shells (Pandalus Borealis) have a statistically significant effect on blood pressure health, are effective for 89% of adults in eight weeks or less, have an ACE-inhibiting action, and have no known serious side effects.
 Experiencing improvements in blood pressure levels may contribute to a sense of control, success and, most importantly, the well-being needed to implement other lifestyle changes!

 Addressing modifiable lifestyle risk factors associated with high blood pressure is necessary at all stages of hypertension.
 Hypertension Canada encourages healthy habits like; increasing physical activity, weight management, decreasing sodium intake, smoking cessation and stress management.
 Adding these simple lifestyle changes to your blood pressure management plan allows you to take control of your cardiovascular health and reduce your risk of COVID-19 severe complications.